Skip to content

 10.4 Time-Sensitive Networking (TSN)

 The previous chapter covered HSR and PRP for zero-recovery-time redundancy.
-Those protocols solve the reliability problem but do not address a different challenge: running multiple industrial protocols with different timing requirements on the same Ethernet network.
-TSN solves this.
+These protocols solve the reliability requirement.
+A different challenge remains: running multiple industrial protocols with different timing requirements on the same Ethernet network.
+TSN addresses this challenge.

 Today, PROFINET IRT requires dedicated switch hardware.
-EtherNet/IP uses standard switches but cannot guarantee hard real-time latency.
-Each protocol needs its own network segment.
-TSN (Time-Sensitive Networking) is a set of IEEE 802.1 standards that add deterministic, time-aware behavior to standard Ethernet, allowing hard real-time, soft real-time, and best-effort traffic to share the same wire.
+EtherNet/IP uses standard switches but does not guarantee hard real-time latency.
+Each protocol needs a separate network segment.
+TSN (Time-Sensitive Networking) is a set of IEEE 802.1 standards.
+TSN adds deterministic, time-aware behavior to standard Ethernet.
+Hard real-time, soft real-time, and best-effort traffic share the same wire.

 StandardFeature